SanderMertens/flecs/docs/HierarchiesManual.md

 - Each table consumes memory, which scales linearly with the number of components in the table.
 - Cached queries store matching tables.
 If an application has many tables, the memory footprint of queries will grow as well.
 - Dynamic hierarchies cause table creation & deletion which is expensive relative to the cost of creating & deleting entities.
 In addition, tables may have to get matched/unmatched with queries, which further increases the cost of dynamic hierarchies.
-- Relationship traversal (a query feature) under certain conditions requires rebuilding the cache (rematching).
+- Relationship traversal (a query feature) under certain conditions requires rematching, which rebuilds the cache.
 If a query matches many tables, rematching can be costly and responsible for frame time spikes.

 These downsides are most noticeable when an application has many parents where each parent only has a small number of children.
 In the degenerate case, an application ends up with a single child per table, which can happen if each child of a parent has a different set of components.

 When deciding whether `ChildOf` hierarchies are a good fit, consider:

 - Is the application only accessing children for a specific parent?
-- Is the number of parents reasonable (hundreds or thousands)?
+- Is the number of parents reasonable (not higher than thousands)?
 - Is the memory overhead acceptable (use the statistics API or explorer dashboard to see detailed memory statistics)

+When the answer to one or more is "no", consider using `Parent` hierarchies.

 ### Parent storage details
-`Parent` hierarchies are implemented as a `Parent` component with an entity member representing the parent.
+`Parent` hierarchies are implemented as a `Parent` component as value the parent.
 This means that children for multiple parents can be stored in the same table.
-Children of a `Parent` hierarchy are stored in a `vector<ecs_entity_t>` on the component index record for `(ChildOf, parent)`.
+Children in a `Parent` hierarchy are stored in a `vector<ecs_entity_t>` on the component index record for `(ChildOf, parent)`.
 This is the same vector that is used for the `OrderedChildren` storage.
-This means that removing a child is an O(n) operation, where n = the number of children for that parent.

 When a `Parent` component is set, a `(ParentDepth, depth)` pair is automatically added to the child.
 When inspecting the type of a child, this will show up as: